What is a crime?

 - with a defined penalty.

-Judges and juries apply the laws to cases based upon evidence presented.
-Judges write legal opinions interpreting statutes and other criminal laws.
+But judges and juries apply the laws to cases based upon evidence presented.
+And judges write legal opinions interpreting statutes and other criminal laws.

 “There ought to be a law?”

 Remember the Ten Commandments?
 Ok.

 So, now, do you remember the 648 Chapters of Minnesota Statutes?